dnif-archive/fnExchange/README.md

 # Configuration
 A configuration file needs to be supplied to the fnExchange server requires a configuration.
-A sample configuration for the conf file is provided in the project.
+A sample configuration file, with detailed documentation on the available options can be found at [sample.fnexchange-config.yml](sample.fnexchange-config.yml)

 The configuration file can be validated using the fnexchange CLI by running
 ```